New DBA in the cloud – Managing your database in Azure SQL Database

-- Transaction Replication – With transaction replication you can synchronize your data from on-premise to Azure SQL DB with the on-premise being the publisher and the Azure SQL DB being the subscriber.
+- Transaction Replication – With transaction replication you can synchronize your data from on-premises to Azure SQL DB with the on-premises being the publisher and the Azure SQL DB being the subscriber.
 For now, only this setup is supported.
-For more information on how to migrate your data from on-premise to Azure SQL with minimal downtime, see: Use Transaction Replication
+For more information on how to migrate your data from on-premises to Azure SQL with minimal downtime, see: Use Transaction Replication

 Learn about SQL Database.